How to Perform Automation Testing of JAVA/J2EE Applications (Part 2)

 automated testing JAVA applications

 Automated testing may be done with one tool or a combination of tools for each Java component.
 Please note that application testing may not be completely automated.
 The decision to automate depends on the size and complexity of the application, and preferences of the developer, tester, and architect.
-Keeping testing in mind, when writing applications will make the process smoother for the team and produce a quality end product that meets the high expectations of the customer.
+Keep testing in mind while writing applications will make the process smoother for the team and produce a quality end product that meets the high expectations of the customer.

 For effective automated testing, the testing approach needs to be given detailed thought before the development of the application.
 There are two separate processes:

-1. Application development with the automated testing tool in mind
+1. Application development with an automated testing tool in mind

-The flowchart below depicts the development process with automation testing.
+The flowchart given below depicts the development process with automation testing.

 Automated Testing of J2EE Application

-The below stages describe the automation testing process:
+The stages given below describe the automation testing process:

-#1) Do an analysis to determine whether Manual or Automation testing should be carried out.
+#1) Do an analysis to determine whether Manual and Automation testing should be carried out.
 Also, analyze which part/s of testing in the application should be automated and which should be manual.

 #2) Once there is a scope or requirement for Automation testing, do a feasibility analysis.

-Example, for a completely JSP based application screen navigation tool such as Selenium Webdriver may be sufficient.
-Note that for JSF based UI application, in addition to JUnit and Screen navigation testing tools, you may require JSF specific tools to test.
+For example, for a completely JSP based application, screen navigation tools such as Selenium Webdriver may be sufficient.
+Note that for JSF based UI applications, in addition to JUnit and Screen navigation testing tools, you may require JSF specific tools to test.

-#4) Analyze and decide how many stages in testing need to be carried out.
-If Unit, Integration, Functional/System, and Regressions are going to be performed, select appropriate tool for each stage.
+#4) Analyze and decide how many testing stages have to be carried out.
+If Units, Integrations, Functional/Systems, and Regressions are going to be performed, select the appropriate tool for each stage.

 #5) Analyze the impact of the testing tool on the design of an application.
 If testing is going to be automated, it is important to develop applications keeping the tool in mind.